vinoekat/The-landscape-of-cellular-clearence-systems-across-human-tissues/README.md

 # Expression of ALP and UPS across human tissues
-This repository contains data, code, and analysis as described in the paper "The landscape of cellular clearance systems across human tissues and cell types is shaped by tissue-specific proteome needs" by Ekaterina Vinogradov, Lior Ravkaie, Bar Edri, Juman Jubran, Anat Ben-Zvi and Esti Yeger-Lotem
+This repository contains data, code, and analysis as described in the paper "Human clearance systems have a layered architecture across tissues and cell types that is shaped by tissue-specific proteome needs" by Ekaterina Vinogradov-Talyah, Bar Edri, Lior Ravkaie, Or Lazarescu, Fadi
+Gharra, Juman Jubran, Anat Ben-Zvi, Esti Yeger-Lotem
 # Article results and pipeline
 ## Pipeline code
 The main code was written in python.
 Correlations, differential analysis and graphical representation was performed using R. The code used to generate article figures can be found in the "Analytical pipeline" folder.
 To utilize scripts download the desired script with the relevant source files.
 The list of the required files is detailed at the top of the script.